After That Emotional Rue Episode, When Are We Getting Jules' Special Euphoria Episode?

 If you’ve watched HBO’s Euphoria, you’re familiar with the feeling of emotional whiplash.
 But in a particularly meta way, even the delivery of the show’s first special episode — officially titled “Euphoria Special Episode Part 1: Rue” — has left many of us confused and, frankly, emotionally spent.
 (Listen, we’re feeling fragile right now.)

-Originally, the streaming platform announced that it would release two special holiday episodes on December 6 and 7, respectively.
-Our thirst for glittery, drug-y teen drama must've been too strong to hold off any longer, however, because at the last minute, they decided to release part 1 early on HBO Max — hence the December 3 drop.
+Originally, the US streaming platform announced that it would release two special festive episodes on December 6 and 7, respectively.
+Our thirst for glittery, drug-y teen drama must've been too strong to hold off any longer, however, because at the last minute, they decided to release part 1 early on HBO Max (The episode aired on Sky Atlantic on December 7th in the UK).
+And now we finally know when to expect part 2.

 Advertisement

-It's understandable, therefore, that all this new Euphoria stuff has been a bit confusing — when and where to watch it, and even content of the episodes themselves.
-Instead of the quick cuts to different locations and character storylines that we're used to, Rue (Emmy-winner Zendaya)'s special episode was just an emotional, expansive hour long talk between the teen and Narcotics Anonymous sponsor Ali (Colman Domingo) about love, trauma, addiction, and redemption in a diner.
+All this new Euphoria stuff has been a bit confusing — when and where to watch it, and even content of the episodes themselves.
+Instead of the quick cuts to different locations and character storylines that we're used to, Rue (Emmy-winner Zendaya)'s special episode was just an emotional, expansive hour-long talk between the teen and Narcotics Anonymous sponsor Ali (Colman Domingo) about love, trauma, addiction, and redemption in a diner.
 Yes, many people found it a bit boring, but it's something, and it's poignant, ok?

 The next episode will be from the perspective of Jules (Hunter Schafer), and creator Sam Levinson will probably follow a similar non-traditional format in order to differentiate these from the forthcoming season 2 sometime in 2021.
-While the official air date for Part 2 hasn't been announced yet — oh yes, we scoured every website, Instagram rumor mill, and Reddit thread, and reached out to the emotionally withholding HBO herself — the network will likely want to grab our attention before the holidays.
+Although all signs pointed to us getting Jules' episode sooner than later (and who knows, an early drop might still happen), for now, the HBO Gods have spoken: Titled "F*ck Anyone Who's Not A Sea Blob,” Jules' special will air January 24 on HBO and be available to stream on HBO Max (meaning it will likely air on Sky Atlantic soon after).

-That leaves us with our best guess: Sunday, December 13 at 9 p.m.
-ET/PT (the first episode's original air date), or, if they want to release it earlier because they released the first one early, then Friday, December 10 at 12 a.m.
-ET (meaning December 9 at 9 p.m.
-PT).
+According to an HBO press release, the episode "follows Jules over the Christmas holiday as she reflects on the year."
+Even more exciting is that Schafer co-executive produced and co-wrote the episode.
+But at the moment, fans seem to be too busy being mad at having to wait so long to get excited.
+"EUPHORIA WHY I CANT WAIT THAT LONG," wrote one Instagram commenter. "i have to wait until jan for euphoria part 2?
+I NEED PART 2 TO FUNCTION 😩."

-We will update this post as soon as we know, because, like Rue, we miss Jules!
+A whole month until more Euphoria?
+That's almost a Jules having to leave Rue on the train platform-level of disappointment.